I've spent the last 15 years building web sites and web software of all shapes and sizes

 Some of the things that drive us are:

 Doing more with less code: The way we build web software has evolved at a rapid pace.
 The range of things that can be done without needing to write a line of code has increased.
-We always reach for the solution that requires the least code first.
+We generally tend to reach for the solution that requires the least code first.

 Bridging The Gap: We agree with the notion that "Every functioning system has two forms: The abstraction that outsiders are led to believe, and the reality that insiders actually and carefully operate".
 We dislike the old cliché of "The Creatives vs. The Business people" as two distinct organizational species between whom friction is inevitable, and believe a lot of this seemingly inevitable friction can be avoided with 1.
 Better tools, and 2.
 Better communication.
 This idea is at the core of why and how we're building Editmode.